acadTags/Explainable-Automated-Medical-Coding/README.md

 * Third, run the Jupyter Notebook demo [```demo_HLAN_viz.ipynb```](https://github.com/acadTags/Explainable-Automated-Medical-Coding/blob/master/HLAN/demo_HLAN_viz.ipynb) and try with your own discharge summaries or those in the MIMIC-III dataset.
 By setting the ```to_input``` in the notebook as ```True```, the notebook will ask you to input or paste a discharge summary; otherwise, you can save your discharge summaries, each in a line, under the ```..\dataset\``` folder and replace the ```filename_to_predict``` to the filename (see ```Section 2.part2``` in the notebook).
 After running, the predictions are displayed with label-wise attention visualisations.
 The attention visualisations are further stored as ```.xlsx``` files in the ```..\explanation\``` folder.

+# Reproducing Results from the Paper
+After getting access to MIMIC-III, obtain the data split from CAML using [their preprocessing script](https://github.com/jamesmullenbach/caml-mimic/blob/master/notebooks/dataproc_mimic_III.ipynb).
+Then follow the (steps to train on new data)[https://github.com/acadTags/Explainable-Automated-Medical-Coding#how-to-train-on-new-data].

 # Content
 * ```./HLAN/HAN_train.py``` contains code for configuration and training
 * ```./HLAN/HAN_model.py``` contains the computational graph, loss function and optimisation